Heart 2 Heart – Overview and Global Grant Projects

 District 4170 is located in the central part of Mexico and includes the Mexico City metropolitan area and several hundred square miles of adjacent rural areas and communities of various sizes.
-Although the average size of a club in this district is relatively small (under 20), these clubs provide incredible support for their communities, devoting tremendous amount of volunteer time and financial resources toward a wide range of needs.
-The ongoing efforts of these District 4170 Rotarians continue to inspire U.S. Rotarians who have had the opportunity to see the results of their outstanding work.
+District 4140 includes an even larger geographical area adjacent on the north with District 4170 and includes the Guadalajara metropolitan area.
+Although the average size of a club in these districts is relatively small (under 20), these clubs provide incredible support for their communities, devoting tremendous amount of volunteer time and financial resources toward a wide range of needs.
+The ongoing efforts of these District 4170 and District 4140 Rotarians continue to inspire U.S. Rotarians who have had the opportunity to see the results of their outstanding work.

 As we move forward, an added emphasis is on finding more partners, regardless of location, who want to make a difference.
-Heart 2 Heart is Rotary partnerships in action!
+The Heart 2 Heart partners are People of Action Making a Difference!

 Rotarians from U.S. districts usually make an annual visit to Mexico.
-The next regular project visit is scheduled for November 8-15, 2017.
+The next regular project visit will be November 8-15, 2023.
+A virtual Project Fair is now also held annually.
+The most recent Project Fair was held on February 25, 2023.

 WHY CLUBS AND DISTRICTS SHOULD BE INTERESTED IN HEART 2 HEART PROJECTS